Siemens CEO promises workers an end to restructuring

 His comments come two months after he took the helm at Siemens, Germany's second-biggest company by market value, and vowed to put the company back on an "even keel" and end years of continual restructuring.

-He replaced Peter Loescher, who was ousted in a fierce boardroom battle following a string of profit warnings and a struggle to close the gap with more profitable rivals such as U.S.-based General Electric and Switzerland's ABB.
+He replaced Peter Loescher, who was ousted in a fierce boardroom battle following a string of profit warnings and a struggle to close the gap with more profitable rivals such as U.S.-based General Electric (GE.N) and Switzerland's ABB ABBN.VX.

-Since Kaeser was named CEO, Siemens stock has gained 12.5 percent in value but it still trades at a discount to GE, ABB, French engineering group Schneider Electric and Dutch rival Philips.
+Since Kaeser was named CEO, Siemens stock has gained 12.5 percent in value but it still trades at a discount to GE, ABB, French engineering group Schneider Electric (SCHN.PA) and Dutch rival Philips (PHG.AS).

 In its fiscal third quarter through June, Siemens posted a core operating profit margin of 5.2 percent.
 By comparison, GE and ABB posted operating margins of 15.3 percent and 15.2 percent, respectively.